MoMaF/sparql/README.md

 seems to be ok, move this graph to
 <http://momaf-data.utu.fi/wikidata_movie> which is the designated name
 for movie data derived from Wikidata.

+## `update-adminplace-locationdata.rq`

+SPARQL script that updates the Adminplace location information from Wikidata.

+Result is stored in named graph <http://momaf-data.utu.fi/wikidata_adminplace>.

+This SPARQL script must be run with a client with update rights.